airbnb/ts-migrate/packages/ts-migrate/README.md

 # ts-migrate

 *ts-migrate is a tool for migrating frontend application to TypeScript.*
-Run `npm run ts-migrate <folder>` to convert your frontend application to TypeScript.
+Run `npx ts-migrate <folder>` to convert your frontend application to TypeScript.

 *ts-migrate* is designed around Airbnb projects.
 Use at your own risk.